I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 ### -field UniqueID

 Specifies whether the device's instance ID is unique system-wide.
 This bit is clear if the instance ID is unique only within the scope of the bus.
-For more information, see <a href="devinst.device_identification_strings">Device Identification Strings</a>.
+For more information, see <a href="https://msdn.microsoft.com/dae23185-63d9-4a0f-9786-c7fa66368826">Device Identification Strings</a>.

 ### -field SilentInstall